-The Council's adopted development plan and Supplementary Planning Documents in relation to affordable housing
+The Council's adopted development plans and Dorset Local Plan (draft) and Supplementary Planning Documents in relation to affordable housing

 13. Agricultural or other essential rural workers dwellings - justification statement

 For all applications for rural workers dwellings, mobile homes or other kinds of temporary dwellings located outside of a settlement boundary.